Game Day: Kyrou hopes to make return Tuesday against Maple Leafs

 “He’ll be a game-time decision,’’ the coach said after Tuesday’s pregame skate.
 “He looked good out there, felt good, so we’ll see how the day goes for him and make a decision later.”

-Kyrou, who missed the Blues last two games with an upper-body injury, didn’t take part in line rushes but was part of the Blues’ power-play work on Tuesday morning.
+Kyrou, who missed the Blues last two games with an upper-body injury, didn’t take part in line rushes but was involved in the Blues’ power-play work on Tuesday morning.

 “He wanted to get going, see how he felt first,’’ Berube explained.
 “But he felt good and I thought it’d be a good idea to get him out there on the power play so he could get his reps.”